 I wonder if someone reading this is wavering.
 Somebody perhaps who has been thinking about becoming a Christian for quite a long time, for many months, even years and yet never seems to get there.
 Perhaps you are looking for some kind of wonderful experience that will blow your mind and dispel all your doubts instantaneously.
 If so, maybe Jesus is saying to you just what he said to Philip.
 'Don't you know me?
 Even after I have been with you for such a long time, do you still not know me?
 You don't need a mystic experience to become a Christian, for a Christian has something much better than mystical experience.
 A Christian has me.
 He who has seen me has seen the Father.
-Just as Peter had to learn to trust through his failure and Thomas had to learn to trust through your doubts.
+Just as Peter had to learn to trust through his failure and Thomas had to learn to trust through his ignorance, so, Philip, you have to learn to trust through your doubts.
 It is not really so difficult, not if you really know me.'